 Does your Agency Stand Out?
 Really?

-The subversive suggestion is to use the marketing dashboards your agency creates as a mechanism for building relationships across the corporate.
+Why not use the marketing dashboards your agency creates as a mechanism for building relationships across the corporate.

 But not just any kind of standard dashboard.
 If your potential audience is senior management across the corporate then the standard of reporting has to rise substantially.
 And the skill with which you “tailor” the message to suit the recipient has to improve dramatically.